The information does not usually directly identify you, but it can give you a more personalised web experience.

 Advertising cookies may be used to build a profile of your interests and show you relevant adverts on other sites.
 They do not store directly personal information, but work by uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will still see ads, but they won't be tailored to your interests.

 Students who excel academically or who need extra financial support may be able to apply for a bursary or scholarship to help them with their studies.
-There are various scholarships available, including those targeted at people in the local community, those to support refugees and those which can provide financial aid to students who excel in sports or other specialist fields.
+There are various scholarships and bursaries available such as the USW Postgraduate Alumni Discount, Postgraduate Ethnicity Equality Bursary, Postgraduate Sanctuary Scholarship, Refugee Sanctuary Scheme, USW Sport Scholarship and more.

-As well as internal scholarships provided by the university for both undergraduate and postgraduate students, there are external trusts and funds that students can apply for, which all have varying requirements.
-Students can learn more and see how to apply for this extra financial help on the USW website.
+As well as internal scholarships provided by the university for both undergraduate and postgraduate students, there are external trusts and funds that students can apply to, with varying requirements.
+Students can learn more and see how to apply for this extra financial help on the Postgraduate Fees and Funding pages of the USW website.